Handspring Health

 When your child is feeling intense fear, it can be difficult to tell whether they're having a panic attack or experiencing intense anxiety.
 Both can cause physical symptoms such as a racing heart, shortness of breath, and dizziness.
 But it's important to spot the difference so you can provide the best possible support to your child.
 In this blog post, we break down the differences between anxiety and panic in children, discuss what panic disorder in children looks like, and offer tips on how you can support your child having a panic attack.

-Panic Disorder in Children
+What Is Panic Disorder in Children?

-In order to be diagnosed with panic disorder, one has to experience at least one panic attack, and a month or more of worrying about another panic attack happening.
+To be diagnosed with panic disorder, one has to experience at least one panic attack, and a month or more of worrying about another panic attack happening.

 According to the DSM-5, a panic attack is defined as a sudden onset of intense fear that includes four or more of the following symptoms:(1)